You are here

 • Oral Histories: transcripts or recordings of judges discussing historical events or their own life, often in an interview format.

-• Note: While content created by the Administrative Office of the U.S. Courts (AO) has generally been excluded, profiles of a court’s judges from the AO’s Pathways to the Bench video series may be included in the visualization at that court’s request.
+• Note: While content created by the Administrative Office of the U.S. Courts (AO) has generally been excluded, profiles of a court’s judges from the AO’s Pathways to the Bench video series may be included in the interactive civics map at that court’s request.

 • Stages of a Case / Judicial Process: the stages of a case, litigation, or other judicial processes, including pretrial stages (e.g., filing, motions, or discovery), the trial process, or the appeals process.